EmileTrotignon/blog/monad.md

 and the previous cells.
 The last cell does not have a non-deterministic computation that depends on it: we just return the list of cells afterwards.

-You can find exercices on the non-deterministic monad by Francois Pottier [here](https://ocaml-sf.org/learn-ocaml-public/exercise.html#id=fpottier/nondet_monad_seq).
+You can find exercises on the non-deterministic monad by Francois Pottier [here](https://ocaml-sf.org/learn-ocaml-public/exercise.html#id=fpottier/nondet_monad_seq).

-Be aware that the exercise do not use the `let*`/`let+` syntax, but an infix one.
+Be aware that the exercises do not use the `let*`/`let+` syntax, but an infix one.
 This syntax used to be very common in the OCaml ecosystem before let operators were available.
 They also try and make the non-determinism usable in reality, by caring about performance.